-36 Years Ago: Keith Moon’s Last Who Show
+The Story of Keith Moon’s Last Who Concert

-After tours spotlighting mammoth works like ‘Tommy’ and ‘Quadrophenia,’ the 1976 trek was more of a back to basics jaunt and by most accounts, a truly rocking round of shows.
+After tours spotlighting mammoth works like Tommy and Quadrophenia, the 1976 trek was more of a back-to-basics jaunt and by most accounts, a truly rocking round of shows.
 The tour, however, was not without its share of incidents.
 The band crossed the U.K. and Europe before heading to the U.S. By the time the tour made it to the States, Moon had become ill, forcing the rescheduling of the opening date.
-Despite such drama, the band were still capable of the firepower that made them so great, as live recordings from that tour confirm.
+Despite the drama, the band was still capable of the firepower that made it so great.

 The band’s onetime manager Chris Stamp put it best: “He was, in a sense, the soul of the band.”
 Moon died Sept.
-7, 1978 at age 32, and rock and roll hasn’t been the same without him.
+7, 1978, at age 32, and rock ‘n’ roll hasn’t been the same without him.